charliem61/Crypto-Quiz/README.md

     The questions are then judged against a answer rubric to then be graded and returned to user with answers correct with 10 being the max answers recieved.

-    ////TO ADD MORE PROBLEMS SOLVED UPON COMPLETION.////

 The Standouts:

-    ////CREATE GOOD QUESTIONS, APPLICABLE QUESTIONS APPLICABLE TO WHAT WE HAVE LEARNED////
+    I created a tough quiz I would say based on my love cryptocurrency, metaverses, and blockchain technology.
+I also prompted the user how and where to learn more about crypto upon completion of the quiz.

 Challenges Faced:
-    Learning this new matierial, taking the extra time to go review this matirial learned.
+    Learning this new matierial, taking the extra time to go review this matierial learned.
 I still continue to struggle with javascript.
-Typing this now I enter this project ready to learn and challenge myself.
-I will return to complete this section upon completion.
-    ////TO ADD WHAT STUMPED ME////
+Working with several different ways to enter question and tie answer data.

 <img src="">
 ////CHANGE THESE VVV ^^^^////